 When Looking for Ways to Support Our Veterans, the Yoga Mat Might Just Be the Place to Start:

-Veterans Day, November 11th, is the anniversary of the end of World War I; it is a holiday scheduled to honor all veterans of the United States Armed Forces for their patriotism and willingness to serve and sacrifice for the common good of our country.
+Veterans Day in November, is the anniversary of the end of World War I. It is a holiday scheduled to honor all veterans of the United States Armed Forces for their patriotism and willingness to serve and sacrifice for the common good of our country.
 Yet all too often, this service comes with a cost of unseen wounding.
 This is why a number of organizations around the country, as well as the military itself, is looking at the benefits of yoga for veterans.

 The current statistics are staggering: There are a reported 22 veteran suicides each day, 20% of Iraq and Afghanistan war veterans and 30% of Vietnam veterans are diagnosed with Post Traumatic Stress Disorder.